 Financial accounting deals primarily with reviewing and reporting transaction data for a company.
 This boils down to: how much cash went out and how much cash came in?

 In practice, it’s much more complicated than that.
-Businesses often have many financial aspects that need to be recorded and reported, such as non-liquid assets, (like real estate), revenue streams, investor cash, and shareholder equity.
+Businesses typically have many financial aspects that need to be recorded and reported, such as non-liquid assets, (like real estate), revenue streams, investor cash, and shareholder equity.

 Managerial Accounting